wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        February 2015

+   o  Added recommendation to not use the default /24 recommendation for
+      the source netmask field if more detailed information about the network is available.

    o  Rewritten problem statement to be more clear about the goal of
       edns-client-subnet and the fact that it's entirely optional.